mgunn001/WebArchiving-SeminarCourse/README.md

 ##  With WAIL
-* I personally liked this application the most to have a Archive Collection locally, this tool is the best.
+* I personally liked this application the most to have Archive Collections locally, this tool is the best.

 * The check seed functionality is really great, which give the number of same domain and external seeds.